guoyuqing666/learngit2/readme.txt

 eeeeeemmmmmeeeeeefffff
 kkkkkkkkkkkkkkkkkk

-Git is wsb new friend
+Git is 123 new friend
 Creating a new branch is quick